This documents an unmaintained version of NetworkX. Please upgrade to a maintained version and see the current NetworkX documentation.

 If the source and target are both specified, return the length of the shortest path from the source to the target.

-If only the source is specified, return a dict keyed by target to the shortest path length from the source to that target.
+If only the source is specified, return a dictionary keyed by targets whose values are the lengths of the shortest path from the source to one of the targets.

-If only the target is specified, return a dict keyed by source to the shortest path length from that source to the target.
+If only the target is specified, return a dictionary keyed by sources whose values are the lengths of the shortest path from one of the sources to the target.